ManhTrinhNguyen/Kubernetes/README.md

     -- Which Service is accessible from outside the cluster ?
 Which one get entrypoint request from a Browser ?

     -- Using those Information about how Microservices talk to each other, what other Services they are depending on and which is the entry point microservice and I will create the connection grapse and visualize all of this

-  ----The Developer also tell this is a Load Generator----
-    -- Optional Development
-    -- It only serve to test the Load .
-It just send a bunch of request to a Front end

   ----How Application connect to each other?----
     -- Images Name for each Microservices